stianloader/nightly-paperpusher/README.md

 - Artifacts are indexed using the nexus-maven-repository-index
 - Javadocs can easily be obtained via an endpoint
+- Keeps track of when methods, fields, classes, and packages are added and removed
 - This application is developed to be run using graal native-image first and foremost

 ## Endpoints